lightning/bolts/03-transactions.md

-For example, secret `0xFFFFFFFFFFF0` allows the secrets to be derived for `0xFFFFFFFFFFF1` through `0xFFFFFFFFFFFF`, inclusive; and secret `0xFFFFFFFFFF08` allows the secrets to be derive for `0xFFFFFFFFFF09` through `0xFFFFFFFFFF0F`, inclusive.
+For example, secret `0xFFFFFFFFFFF0` allows the secrets to be derived for `0xFFFFFFFFFFF1` through `0xFFFFFFFFFFFF`, inclusive; and secret `0xFFFFFFFFFF08` allows the secrets to be derived for `0xFFFFFFFFFF09` through `0xFFFFFFFFFF0F`, inclusive.

 This is done using a slight generalization of `generate_from_seed` above: